 Inside Look at Online LPN Programs in Washington State

-That said, some schools provide hybrid LPN programs allowing for some classes to be completed online.
+Nevertheless, some schools provide hybrid LPN programs allowing for some classes to be completed online.
 At Edmonds College, for instance, students can complete some of their theory courses via distance learning for added flexibility.

 Students should prepare themselves for balancing campus-based classes with existing personal and professional responsibilities.
-While they may be able to take a few classes online, they will also need to visit campus regularly – along with their practicum site.
+While they may be able to take a few classes online, they will still need to visit campus regularly – along with their practicum site.

 LPN Licensing Information and Requirements in Washington